 - If you want to explore Patagonia in a rental car, make sure to book in advance, especially if you travel between December and February.
 Get free comparison quotes with rentalcars.com.

 - For mapping and navigation, we use Maps.Me.
 Click the link to download it to your mobile device.

 - Check out our extensive and still growing guides to Patagonia for more information on both Chilean and Argentinian Patagonia with places to go, things to do and see & loads more.

 - To check on bus schedules and the latest ticket prices, here’s a list of the companies running services in Patagonia:

 - Bus travel throughout Argentina, check with Omnilineas.

-- Big Sur and Cootra both have a timetable of cross border journeys such as Puerto Natales to El Calafate.
+- Big Sur has a timetable of cross-border journeys such as Puerto Natales to El Calafate.